Economic history of the Philippines: Foreign borrowing: The debt-for-development strategy

-After the assassination of Benigno Aquino, the Philippines saw itself at the brink of an economic freefall.
+After the assassination of Benigno Aquino, the Philippines plunged into economic freefall.

 Due to the sudden collapse of confidence and credit ratings from international financial institutions, the Philippine government, had difficulty borrowing new capital to cut the increasing budget deficit, much of it payments to interest from debt.
 The government was thus forced to declare a debt moratorium and started to impose import controls and implemented foreign exchange rationing, which temporarily halted its import liberalization program.
 The peso was again devalued in 1984 by almost 100 percent.
 The Central Bank was later forced to start a new program, issuing “Central bank bills ... at more than 50 percent interest rate – which most likely contributed to the high inflation in 1984 and 1985.”
 This was aimed at attracting inflows of foreign currency due to the higher domestic interest rate and to lower deficit and aggregate demand.
 This resulted in a reduction in the balance of payments and national account deficits but at the same time also started an economic decline of about 7 percent in the years 1984 to 1985.
 Investments also fell by about 50 percent in 1985 due to lower economic growth.

 According to Lim, the government also employed measures to reduce overall government expenditures to reduce deficits.
 This effort, however, was partially caused by the fall in tax revenues during that time as public speculation about the weaknesses of the government was increasing.
 However, because of the large deficit incurred by the Central Bank due to bailouts and assumption of debts from bankrupt firms, this measure had relatively no effect on the overall deficit that the government had by the end of 1986.

 Between 1962 and 1986, the external debt of the Philippine grew from $355 million to $28.3 billion.
 By the end of the Marcos years, the Philippines was the "ninth most indebted nation in Asia, Africa, and Latin America in absolute terms".